Protocol Support

 wayland-info | rg 'decoration'Single-Pixel Buffer

 Sweets implements single-pixel-buffer-v1.
-Clients can create a 1×1 buffer of a
+Clients can create a 1×1 solid-color

 # smoke test